dogolpeezon/GLFW-cube-and-pyramid/README.md

 OpenGL GLFW Cube pyramid

-This is my cube example of using GLFW with a more Object Oriented way.
+This is my cube example using GLFW with a more Object Oriented way.
 It was written on Linux mint system.
 I am working on a cross compilation cmake.

-All the examples i had found on line were written all in one file.. this ia abstraced out to a OO application.
+All the examples i had found on line were written all in one file.. this is abstraced out to an application.
 Keyboard input only print to terminal at moment.
 I intend to develope this into a graphics benchmark tool.. will change the rendering to shaders and test the gpu stats and print it to the screen.

 Build..